(a 6/17/2000 photo -- see description below)

 Shown in (x57) Surf Green w/matching painted headstock Also available: (x06) Black w/matching painted headstock

-(Fender's little animated-gif slideshow of various guitarists with their various Fender guitars)
+Fender's animated-gif slideshow of various guitarists with their Fender guitars

 Venus links